AI4Finance-Foundation/ElegantRL/docs/source/algorithms/dqn.rst

 DQN
 ==========

 `Deep Q-Network (DQN) <https://arxiv.org/abs/1312.5602>`_ approximates a state-value function in a Q-Learning framework with a neural network.
-This implementation provides vanilla Deep Q-Learning and supports the following extensionsw:
+This implementation provides vanilla Deep Q-Learning and supports the following extensions:

 -  Experience replay: ✔️
 -  Target network: ✔️
 -  Gradient clipping: ✔️